Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Experimental feasibility

-For an intermediate time-of-flight \mbox{$t_\mathrm{ToF} \lesssim 15 \, \mathrm{ms}$}, the former procedure gives direct access to the spatially-resolved relative phase between the two condensates through matter-wave interference \cite{Murtadho:2024rvq}.
-The spatially resolved relative density fluctuations are, in principle, accessible through full tomography of the relative degree of freedom \cite{gluza2020quantum}.
-The latter procedure allows us to measure the density imbalance directly, as the two clouds do not interfere.
-Recent results combining the two techniques through partial out-coupling of atoms demonstrated simultaneous measurement of both quadratures \cite{prufer2024quantum}, i.e.~the Husimi-distribution of the non-commuting relative density and phase variables.
+Recent developments combining these two techniques through partial out-coupling of atoms, which allows simultaneous measurement of both quadratures \cite{prufer2024quantum}, give direct access to the Husimi-distribution of the non-commuting relative density and phase variables.

-Further, the individual momentum distributions of the atoms in the left and right well can be measured after a long time-of-flight $t_\mathrm{ToF} \approx 46 \, \mathrm{ms}$ in a light-sheet with single-atom sensitivity \cite{PhysRevLett.120.173601,bucker2009single}.
-Note that due to the rapid expansion in the tightly confined radial directions, the time-of-flight evolution is for $t_\mathrm{ToF} \gtrsim 1\,\mathrm{ms}$ well approximated by the non-interacting Schr\"odinger equation and hence conserves the momentum distribution along the extended direction.
-Additionally, the effective imaging resolution of the experiment can be further enhanced in real space in the ultraviolet momentum scales through the magnification of the in-situ cloud via magnification of the density distribution via matter wave optics (c.f.~\cite{asteria2021quantum}) or in momentum-space in the infrared momentum scales through condensate focusing \cite{shvarchuck2002bose}, which shifts the respective plane of focus to a variable finite time $t_\mathrm{ToF}$.
+The individual momentum distributions of the atoms in the left and right well can be measured after a long time-of-flight $t_\mathrm{ToF} \approx 46 \, \mathrm{ms}$ in a light-sheet with single-atom sensitivity \cite{bucker2009single,Bucker2011b,borselli2021two}.
+Note that due to the rapid expansion in the tightly confined radial directions, the interactions switch off very fast and for $t_\mathrm{ToF} \gtrsim 1\,\mathrm{ms}$ the time-of-flight evolution can be well approximated by freely propagating atoms and hence conserves the momentum distribution along the extended direction.
+Additionally, the effective momentum resolution of the experiment can be further enhanced into the infrared through condensate focusing \cite{shvarchuck2002bose}, which results in a perfect mapping of momentum on position in the imaging plane.

-Spatially resolved interference along the extended direction allows the extraction of the occupation of the linearized fluctuations, while the momentum distribution of the atoms is directly measured for long $t_\mathrm{ToF}$.
-Note that linearized fluctuations rapidly coincide with single-atom excitations for $\tilde k>1$ i.e.~within the dispersive branch of the linearized Bogoliubov dispersion relation.
-The average momentum distribution $\rho_\mathrm{1,2}(t,\tilde k)$ can be directly compared to the predictions of the linearized theory.